elizabrock/software-development-curriculum/01-standard-library-ruby-with-tdd/exercises/05-cal/05-cal.md

     28 29 30 31           25 26 27 28 29 30     23 24 25 26 27 28 29
                                                 30 31

+## In-Class Peer Code Review
+> requires code-review, code-smells, test-smells

+This will be an in-class exercise, based on in-class code reviews and discussion.

+Do not start this milestone before explicitly being told to.

+* Walk two peers through your code, reviewing it for the code smells we discussed
+* <strong>Be nice!</strong> This isn’t for criticism, it is for improvement!
+* Each reviewer should produce a list of changes

 ## Refactor

-This will largely be an in-class exercise, based on in-clas code reviews and discussion.
+Refactor your code for cal based on your code reviews